Florin Court: Layout

 The building is composed of nine floors and has a total of 120 flats.
 In the basement are a swimming pool, a sauna, a gym, a lounge room with a small library, a Wi-Fi area, a laundry room and a garage.
 All spaces are communal and access is free to all residents.
 There are two lifts.

-On film
+On screen

 The building has been used as Whitehaven Mansions, the fictional London residence of Agatha Christie's character Hercule Poirot, in the LWT television series Agatha Christie's Poirot (1989–2013).
 As well as exterior filming, a number of interior shots of the building were used for this programme over the 24 years of production.

 In March 2019 the building was again extensively filmed, after being selected as home and neighbourhood of one of the leading characters of the Batman spin-off Pennyworth.

-In 2022 the exterior is featured in the film See How They Run.
-The home of character Melvyn Cocker-Norris and Gio.
+In 2022 the exterior was featured in the film See How They Run as the home of characters Melvyn Cocker-Norris and Gio.